Stanborough School, Watford

 Stanborough School is a coeducational independent day and boarding school in Watford, Hertfordshire, England.
 Situated in 40 acres of parkland in the village of Garston, it was founded by the Seventh-day Adventist church and remains under the governance of the church.
-It is a member of the Independent Schools Association.
+The school is in the vicinity of the Stanborough Park Church.
+The school is a member of the Independent Schools Association.

 It is a part of the Seventh-day Adventist education system, the world's second largest Christian school system.

 History

 Stanborough School was founded in 1919.
 It originally catered primarily to the children of overseas missionaries.
 Over the years, the school began to cater for a wider range of students.
 As the school grew, the Primary section moved to a new facility in 1974 and an Early Learning Unit was added in 1990.
 The construction of a new complex for secondary and boarding students was completed in 1991.
 Stanborough school is set in over 40 acre of parkland, located 30 minutes from London.